ghislainleblanc/CCWC/README.md

 # CCWC
-Coding Challenge version of wc, in Swift.
+Coding Challenge version of wc, in Swift